refaktor/rye/INTRO_3.md

 // 4
 ```

-Now this could be seen as a blessing or a curse, I am just saying how it is.
+This can be seen as a blessing or a curse, I am just saying how it is.
 Rye (not Rebol)
 has aditional concept of expression guards, so you can (for your certanty) in some cases where it's usefull, use commas between
-top level expressions if you want to make certai they are separated.
+top level expressions if you want to make certain they are separated.

 Here you could use them like this: